 Regular maintenance and tune ups are crucial to extend the life of your HVAC system, however one of the most obvious signs that your unit could be having a problem is an increase in your energy bill.
 If your HVAC isn’t running properly or is outdated, then it might start consuming more energy in order to get the job done, which in the end is going to reflect on your energy bill.

-If something doesn’t seem right about the price of your energy bill at the end of the month or if you’ve noticed a gradual increase, it’s time to call on a professional to take a look at your system.
+If something doesn’t seem right about the price of your energy bill at the end of the month or if you’ve noticed a gradual increase, it’s time to call on a heating and air conditioning professional to take a look at your system.

 No HVAC system is completely silent, however there are a few distinct sounds your unit will make that will allow you to determine if it is running properly or if there could be some kind of underlying problem.
 A properly running HVAC unit will make a soft humming sound, complemented by the occasional gush of air traveling through the vents.